pnkraemer/tueplots/docs/source/docs_dev/contribution_guide.md

 ## Is my contribution in scope?

 `tueplots` welcomes all contributions that concern style-files of scientific papers.
-Most obviously, new versions of existing style files (e.g., tueplots has `icml2023`, so `icml2025`, `icml2026`, or `icml2027` are in scope), but new venues are also interesting (e.g., tueplots has ICML's style files, CVPR is also in scope).
+Most obviously, new versions of existing style files (e.g., `tueplots` has `icml2023`, so `icml2025`, `icml2026`, or `icml2027` are in scope), but new venues are also interesting (e.g., `tueplots` has ICML's style files, CVPR is also in scope).
 For anything else, create an issue, and we will have a look together!

 ## How do I make a pull request on GitHub?
 Making a pull request on GitHub can seem complicated if one is not used to doing that, but luckily, there are many guides:

-- [Here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) is GitHub's guide for contributing to open-source projects, including explanations of the terms "cloning" or "forking".
+- [This](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) is GitHub's guide for contributing to open-source projects, including explanations of the terms "cloning" or "forking".
 - [Here](https://docs.github.com/en/get-started/using-git) is information about working with `git`.
-- And [here](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) is how we can all write better commit messages.
+- And [this is how](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/)  we can all write better commit messages.
 - Using a virtual environment is generally a good idea when working with Python projects (such as `tueplots`).
-[Here](https://realpython.com/python-virtual-environments-a-primer/) are the basics.
-Be aware that if you place your environment inside the tueplots root folder, tueplots' auto-formatting might attempt to format the source code inside the environment, which is unnecessary.
+[This guide](https://realpython.com/python-virtual-environments-a-primer/) describes the basics.
+Be aware that if you place your environment inside the `tueplots` root folder, `tueplots`' auto-formatting might attempt to format the source code inside the environment, which is unnecessary.

-A small project like tueplots might be the perfect place to start contributing to open-source projects.
+A small project like `tueplots` might be the perfect place to start contributing to open-source projects.
 If you would like to help but do not know where to start, reach out!

 ## Where do I put my code?